-Types of Routing in Chat Playbook GoalsLast Updated: August 15, 2018
+Routing in Playbook GoalsLast Updated: January 10, 2019

 If everyone on your team is offline, then there will be nobody routed in unless there is a calendar drop within the goal.